A Positivity Criterion for the Wave Equation and Global Existence of Large Solutions: Introduction

+Thus, at least in some cases, solutions depend monotonically on the initial data.
+Since we construct them explicitly, these solutions to (\ref{weak}) are uniquely defined for each pair of initial data.
+They also have a unique characterization, as the smallest nonnegative solutions to (\ref{weak}).
+However, they are not unique in this class: to give a trivial example, $u(x, t)=+\infty$ on $\R^3 \times \R^*$ is a solution to (\ref{weak}) for any $(u_0, u_1)$.

-We emphasize again that, in general, these global solutions only exist in a weak sense and some of them may actually blow up in finite time in the usual sense.
+In this generality, solutions produced by Proposition \ref{maximum} are weak solutions and some of them actually blow up in finite time in the usual sense.
+However, as we shall prove below, imposing stronger conditions on such solutions leads to better behavior, including regularity and uniqueness.

 Our approach to the study of equation (\ref{eq_sup}) seems to be new.
-One can hope that this unified treatment will lead to a better understanding of the boundary between blow-up and global solutions.
+One can hope that this unified treatment of global existence and blow-up will lead to a better understanding of the boundary between them.

+After monotone convergence, the next step is using dominated convergence.
+This works both in the focusing and in the defocusing case, i.e.~for \be\lb{classical_pm} v_{tt} - \Delta v \pm |v|^N v =0,~v(0)=v_0,~u_t(0)=v_1. \ee In fact, the $\pm$ sign can be replaced by any number on the unit circle.